 Depositing money on Li Chun, also known as Farmers’ Day, is believed to grow one’s wealth and ensure good luck.
 Are you holding on to cash and waiting to deposit it during the Chinese New Year period?
-Following the lack of Li Chun in the Year of the Pig, the upcoming Rat year holds great promises for those looking to ‘HUAT’ (prosper)!
-Read on and we shall share on the best dates, timing and ways to boost your savings in 2020!
+Following the unprecedented Year of the Rat (what with COVID-19 and all), the upcoming Ox year holds great promises for those looking to ‘HUAT’ (prosper)!
+Read on and we shall share on the best dates, timing and ways to boost your savings on Li Chun 2021!

 What is Li Chun or Farmers’ Day?

-In 2020, Li Chun falls on 4th February and you can deposit money into your bank account based on the auspicious timeslot(s) that correspond(s) with your zodiac sign.
+In 2021, Li Chun falls on 3rd February and you can deposit money into your bank account based on the auspicious timeslot(s) that correspond(s) with your zodiac sign.
 Check out the following guide (courtesy of Way Fengshui) on the best time for you to deposit your cash.
-Of course, let’s be mindful not to blow away our angbao* money on unnecessary expenses.

 #2 Save time = Save money